Translating an Epic: Vasily Grossman's Stalingrad

 Russian author Vasily Grossman spent four years reporting from the Eastern Front during WWII, where he claimed to read only one book, twice: Tolstoy’s War and Peace.
 Grossman produced two novels – Stalingrad, and its sequel, Life and Fate – based on his experience of the pitiless Nazi siege of the city.
 Like War and Peace, this a family saga; it tells the tale of the Shaposhnikov family and their friends as they battle with the brutalities of war and totalitarianism.
 Robert Chandler has produced a magnificent first translation into English of Grossman’s masterpiece, one of the supreme accomplishments of 20th century literature.

-Robert Chandler is the main English translator of Vasily Grossman and Andrey Platonov.
-He co-edited The Penguin Book of Russian Poetry, and his biography of Alexander Pushkin is published by Pushkin Press.
-He runs a monthly translation workshop at Pushkin House.
+Robert Chandler is the main English translator of both Vasily Grossman and Andrei Platonov.
+He has also compiled three anthologies for Penguin Classics: of Russian short stories, of Russian magic tales and, with Boris Dralyuk and Irina Mashinski, The Penguin Book of Russian Poetry.
+He is a co-translator of three volumes of memoirs and stories by Teffi.
+His short biography of Alexander Pushkin is published by Pushkin Press.
+He runs a monthly translation workshop at Pushkin House (Bloomsbury).